sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Better Programming](https://medium.com/better-programming) : Featured articles for modern developers available every day
 - [Daily.Dev](https://daily.dev/) : A Great Chrome extension which provides recent and relevant tech articles and news
 - [DevOpsLinks](http://devopslinks.com) : An online community of thousands of developers and IT experts interested in DevOps
+- [Entrackr](https://entrackr.com) : Entrackr is an independent voice on Indian Internet economy.
+We offer latest technology news as well as business news.
 - [Frontend Focus Newsletter](https://frontendfoc.us) : once-weekly roundup of the frontend news, articles and tutorials
 - [GSMArena.com](http://www.gsmarena.com) : news related to the latest mobile phones and android.
 - [Hacker News Digest](https://hndigest.com) : curated automatically, delivered as frequently as you want